arangodb/spring-boot-starter/demo/README.md

 }
 ```

-## Run the demo
+### Run the demo

-The last thing we have to do before we can successfully run our demo application is to add our command line runner
+The last thing you have to do before you can successfully run your demo
-`CrudRunner` in the list of runners in our main class `DemoApplication`.
+application is to add your command line runner `CrudRunner` to the list of
+runners in your main class `DemoApplication`.

 ```java
 Class<?>[]runner = new Class<?>[]{CrudRunner.class};
 ```

-After executing the demo application, we should see the following lines within our console output.
-The id will of course
+After executing the demo application, you should see the following lines within
-deviate.
+your console output.
+The id will of course deviate.

 ```
 Ned Stark saved in the database with id: '346'
 Found Character [id=346, name=Ned, surname=Stark, alive=true, age=41]
 ```

-## Update an entity
+### Update an entity

 As everyone probably knows, Ned Stark died in the first season of Game of Thrones.
-So, we have to update his 'alive'
+So, you should to update his 'alive' flag.
+Thanks to the `id` field in the
-flag.
-Thanks to our `id` field in the class `Character`, we can use the `save()` method from our repository to perform
+`Character` class, you can use the `save()` method of the repository to perform
-an upsert with our variable `nedStark` in which `id` is already set.
+an upsert with the variable `nedStark` in which `id` is already set.

-Let's add the following lines of code to the end of our `run()` method in `CrudRunner`.
+Add the following lines of code to the end of our `run()` method in `CrudRunner`:

 ```java
 nedStark.setAlive(false);